NHSDigital/nhs-notify-web-cms/docs/pages/about/about.md

 [Learn more about NHS Notify’s security features.]({% link pages/footer/security.md %})

-### Keep up to date

-You can also view improvements and changes to the services by reviewing our [release notes]({% link pages/about/release-notes.md %}).

 ### Get support when you need it

 NHS Notify is available 24 hours a day, 365 days a year and supported from 8am to 6pm, Monday to Friday excluding bank holidays.